wkliao/readthedocs/darshan-util/doc/darshan-util.rst

 The beginning of the output from darshan-parser displays a summary of overall information about the job.
 Additional job-level summary information can also be produced using the ``--perf``, ``--file``, or ``--total`` command line options.
-See Section :ref:`Additional summary output` for more information about those options.
+See Section :ref:`Sec Additional summary output` for more information about those options.

 The following table defines the meaning of each line in the default header